Battery comparison test. Comparative test of imported and domestic batteries

 Dimensions 231×175×223 mm

-"Sibiryachka" deserved participation in the "flower ceremony" - the sixth result.
+“Siberian” deserved to participate in the “flower ceremony” - the sixth result.
 We especially note the high reserve capacity - the second indicator among all participants.

 Declared capacity 65 Ah